dacmot/sfcraftguide/README.md

 sfcraftguide
 ============

-A simple craftguide without any hard dependencies.
-Supports a progressive reveal system that can follow doc items help.
+An augmented mtg_craftguide.
+Supports a progressive reveal system that follows doc items help.

 Based on [mtg_craftguide](https://github.com/minetest/minetest_game), which itself is based on [craftguide](https://github.com/minetest-mods/craftguide).

-Optional dependencies
+Dependencies
 ---------------------
-If sfinv is used, adds a "Recipes" tab to the inventory.
+Adds a "Recipes" tab to the sfinv inventory.
 Click an item to see it's recipes.
 Click again to show usages.

-If [doc/help](https://forum.minetest.net/viewtopic.php?f=11&t=15912) is used, recipes reveal will be synchronized with the doc items discovered.
+Recipes reveal will be synchronized with the doc items discovered ([doc/help](https://forum.minetest.net/viewtopic.php?f=11&t=15912))

 Authors of media
 ----------------